-CCB has been working with FAS IT and Perkin-Elmer to upgrade our E-Notebook and Inventory software systems and migrate them to Harvard servers.
-This should enable further integration between the systems, as well as providing increased performance and reliability.
-The systems are delivered to users through Citrix virtualization, which allows PC, Mac and other client computers to use the software.
+The Perkin-Elmer e-Notebook and Inventory (a.k.a.
+CBOE) software systems are delivered to users through Citrix virtualization, which allows PC, Mac, and other client computers to use the software.

-1. The system uses a newer Citrix client (the “Citrix Receiver”), and if you do not have this then the server will prompt you to install it.
+1. The system uses a newer Citrix client (the “Citrix Receiver”).
+You will be prompted to install this software if it is not currently on your computer.
 The Citrix Receiver application has some very nice features, including the ability to add the application icons to your desktop to avoid a layer of username/password entry.
 This is accomplished by adding a "store" to the Citrix Receiver application preferences, pointed to the server URL above.

 If you have any trouble with launching the Citrix applications, the likely fix is to uninstall any old Citrix software from your computer.
 Information on installing and uninstalling the Citrix software can be found in the support files near the bottom of [this page].